aleclarson/emitter-kit/README.md

 }
 ```

 Now you're not forced to call `NSNotificationCenter.removeObserver()` in your class's `deinit`.
 Instead, when your class instance is deallocated, the `ListenerStorage` removes its listeners for you.
-Note that when an `Event` is deallocated, all of its listeners will be removed, also.

 -